kstenerud/concise-encoding/ce-structure.md

 Line endings can be encoded as LF only (u+000a) or CR+LF (u+000d u+000a) to maintain compatibility with editors on various popular platforms.
 However, for data transmission, the canonical format is LF only.
 Decoders must accept all encodings as input, but encoders should only output LF when the destination is a foreign or unknown system.

-#### Verbatim String

-A verbatim string is a string that must be taken literally (no interpretation, no escape processing, etc) by encoders and decoders, and should be taken literally by all layers of the stack.
-Decoders must pass along a string's status as "verbatim" or not.

 #### URI

 The Uniform Resource Identifier must be structured according to [RFC 3986](https://tools.ietf.org/html/rfc3986).